lsilberstein/lsilberstein/README.md

 Currently studying Computer Science with emphasis on Data Science at Ostfalia University of applied sciences in Wolfenbüttel while also working at Volkswagen AG in Wolfsburg.

-Currently learning nvim and all of it's caveats.

 <!--
 **lsilberstein/lsilberstein** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.